desktop/desktop/docs/contributing/upgrading-dependencies.md

 for external contributions.

-If you are interested in upgrading one of these, take a look at where it is used in the application and confirm the affected functionality works as expected before opening a pull request.
+If you are interested in upgrading one of these, take a look at where it is used in the application and confirm that the affected functionality works as expected before opening a pull request.

 ### Tooling dependencies